-The theoretical techniques developed for studying the Casimir effect have applications of interest in various domains.
+The theoretical techniques developed for the Casimir effect have applications of interest in various domains.
 For example, new coupling phenomena come into play at nanometer scales and contribute to the thermal heat transfer which is presently a limiting factor for the use of such devices.
-Their precise knowledge would allow to comprehend the heat transfer and to design means in order to control it.
+Their precise knowledge would allow to comprehend the heat transfer and design new means to control it.
 This work was performed in collaboration with J.-J. Greffet and J.-P. Hugonin (Institut d’Optique Graduate School, Palaiseau), D.A.R.
 Dalvit and F.S.S.
 Rosa (Los Alamos National Laboratory).

 Another novel application is investigated using ultracold neutron (UCN) scattering.
 Experimental results indicate that nanodiamonds or fomblin nanodroplets levitate in the Casimir-Polder potential just above a surface and contribute to the scattering process of the UCN.
 This may be the explanation of the anomalous heating of ultracold neutrons which has been observed for a long time and is yet unexplained.
 This study has strong implications for the estimation of the neutron lifetime, one of the important parameters of the standard model.
 This work was performed in a collaboration with V.V.
 Nesvizhevsky at Institut Laue-Langevin (ILL, Grenoble), A.Yu.
 Voronin at Lebedev Institute (Moscow), E.V.
 Lychagin, A.Yu.
 Muzychka and A.V.
 Strelkov at JINR (Dubna).

 Light-matter strong coupling has been studied extensively in many different systems.
 Recently, optical resonances with small mode volumes such as Fabry-Perot nanocavities or surface plasmons have been used to achieve the so-called ultra-strong coupling with organic materials with a Rabi splitting becoming a significant fraction of the electronic transition energy.
-In a collaboration with A. Canaguier-Durand, C. Genet and T. W. Ebbesen of ISIS (CNRS, University of Strasbourg) we have investigated the changes in bulk properties observed for so large splittings, and explained why unusually long lifetimes are observed for the lowest polariton state.
+In a collaboration with C. Genet and T. W. Ebbesen at ISIS (CNRS, University of Strasbourg) we have investigated the changes in bulk properties observed for so large splittings, and explained why unusually long lifetimes are observed for the lowest polariton state.

 Strong coupling in organic materials